lionel87/fast-tree-builder/README.md

 - `parentKey`: Key where the node's parent reference is stored in the output node.
 Set to `false` to omit parent links.
 Defaults to `'parent'`.
 - `childrenKey`: Key where the node's children are stored in the output node.
 Defaults to `'children'`.
 - `depthKey`: Key where the node's depth (with root = 0) is stored in the output node.
 Set to `false` to omit depth values.
 Setting this enables validateTree implicitly, as depth calculation requires full tree validation.
 Defaults to `false`.
+- `includeEmptyChildrenArray`: Leaf nodes will include an empty children array when this is set to `true`.
+Otherwise they are left as `undefined`.
+Defaults to `false`.
 - `validateReferences`: When `true`, verifies all `parentId` or `childIds` resolve to real items.
 Only `null` and `undefined` are acceptable parent ids for root nodes when enabled.
 Errors are thrown on invalid references.
 Defaults to `false`.
 - `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multiple paths).
 Errors are thrown if the check fails.
 Defaults to `false`.